 A Phase 2 clinical trial was undertaken with the aim of studying the efficacy and safety of Ygalo® in late-stage relapsed and refractory multiple myeloma patients.
 This study was conducted with the support of six collaborating institutions (in the US and Europe), including Harvard University’s Dana-Farber Cancer Institute.

 Results of the Phase 2 clinical study were presented to the US FDA in July 2016.
 Additional Ygalo® clinical data was presented at the European Hematology Association conference in Stockholm, Sweden, in June 2018.

 In the course of 2015, Ygalo® received Orphan Drug Status in both the US and Europe.

 Pivotal Phase 3 Clinical Study

-Following approval of its detailed design under the US FDA’s Special Protocol Assessment in August 2016, the pivotal Phase 3 clinical study with Ygalo® started in June 2017 and is currently enrolling patients.
+Following approval of its detailed design under the US FDA’s Special Protocol Assessment in August 2016, the pivotal Phase 3 clinical study (OCEAN, OP-103) with Ygalo® started in June 2017 and is currently enrolling patients.

-OCEAN is a global, randomized, head-to-head Phase 3 study comparing Ygalo® + dexamethasone versus pomalidomide + dexametasone in patients with late stage relapsed and refractory multiple myeloma patients with the aim of demonstrating Ygalo®’s clinical superiority over pomalidomide with statistical significance.
+OCEAN is a global, randomized, head-to-head Phase 3 study comparing Ygalo® + dexamethasone versus pomalidomide + dexametasone in patients with late stage relapsed and refractory multiple myeloma.
 The study has been designed to have 90% certainty of achieving its targets based on historical data for both compounds.